-Poly1 is the simple, base case of a quadrilateral with no special relationships among its sides or angles.
+Polyl is the simple, base case of a quadrilateral with no special relationships among its sides or angles.
 Therefore, its construction is a trivial application of the generic polygon tool of GeoGebra.
-Led by Fruitloops, the team is incredibly efficient at: focusing on the task of their new topic; exploring the geometric figure's dynamic behavior; concluding about the lack of dependencies; proposing how the figure was constructed; having everyone in the team explore the figure; having everyone agree with the conclusion; having everyone agree with the construction proposal; and then moving on to the next task.
+The tools involved are well understood by the team.
+Led here by Fruitloops, the team is incredibly efficient at: focusing on the task of their new topic; exploring the geometric figure's dynamic behavior; concluding about the lack of dependencies; proposing how the figure was constructed; having everyone in the team explore the figure; having everyone agree with the conclusion; having everyone agree with the construction proposal; and then moving on to the next task.
+In going through this process, the team established a multi-step approach that they could then follow for each of the subsequent polygons.

-Fruitloops, as an individual, proposed the solution to the task and led the group through it.
+Fruitloops, as an individual, did the original exploration by dragging, proposed the solution to the task and led the group through it.
 Because of the simplicity of the task for an individual with the experience that Fruitloops now has, there was no need for group cognition or group agency in this case.
 Nevertheless, if one compares this chat excerpt with the log of the team's first session, the episode demonstrates that this particular team of three students has learned a lot about collaborating and interacting in the VMT environment, using the GeoGebra tools, enacting the practices of dynamic geometry and engaging in problem solving.